bisslCoden/Java-Geo-App/README.md

 * water `rbg(0,128,255)` (any entity with key `water`)

 *Parameters:*
-* `filter` (default: `motorway`): comma-separated list of layers to display, these should be drawn in the order specified (the last one is drawn last)
+* `layers` (default: `motorway`): comma-separated list of layers to display, these should be drawn in the order specified (the last one is drawn last)

 *Return format*:
 A `PNG`, indicated by the `Content-Type`-Header.